The Andrew Turnbull Network

 Due to WV 20's length and the sheer number of farms and dwellings requiring connections along the route, it boasts the greatest number of fractional spur roads of any highway in Mercer County.
 In fact, the route denominators would have easily hit three digits if they weren't split between the "44" and "20" prefixes!

 Route 20 was signed as Route 44 at the time the fractional road system was established in the 1930s, and the oldest spur roads thus bear "44" numerators as a shadowy, ghost-like reminder of the former road.
-CR 44/1 through CR 44/12 were numbered off southly from Summers County to Princeton as part of the original fractional number allocation circa 1935, with higher-numbered roads being later additions.
+CR 44/1 through CR 44/12 were numbered off southly from Summers County to Princeton as part of the original fractional number allocation in 1933, with higher-numbered roads being later additions.

 [CR 44/10]

 CR 44/10 (Old Athens Road) is particularly interesting.
 It dates to the nineteenth century, and was part of the original route linking Athens to Princeton.
 The steep grades of this road were deemed unsuitable when plans to build an Athens-Princeton interurban rail link were flouted in the teens, so an alternate southerly course was duly graded for this purpose.
-Though the interurban rail link was never built (one of many Mercer County mistakes), the grading was reused for WV 20 when the highway was commissioned in 1922.
+Though the interurban rail link was never completed (one of many Mercer County mistakes), the grading was reused for WV 20 when the highway was commissioned in 1922.

 Route Names Start Terminus Length (km) Notes